apollographql/subscriptions-transport-ws/README.md

 - `options?: Object` : optional, object to modify default client behavior
   * `timeout?: number` : how long the client should wait in ms for a keep-alive message from the server (default 30000 ms), this parameter is ignored if the server does not send keep-alive messages.
 This will also be used to calculate the max connection time per connect/reconnect
   * `lazy?: boolean` : use to set lazy mode - connects only when first subscription created, and delay the socket initialization
-  * `connectionParams?: Object | Function` : object that will be available as first argument of `onConnect` (in server side), if passed a function - it will call it and send the return value
+  * `connectionParams?: Object | Function` : object that will be available as first argument of `onConnect` (in server side), if passed a function - it will call it and send the return value, if function returns as promise - it will wait until it resolves and send the resolved value.
   * `reconnect?: boolean` : automatic reconnect in case of connection error
   * `reconnectionAttempts?: number` : how much reconnect attempts
   * `connectionCallback?: (error) => {}` : optional, callback that called after the first init message, with the error (if there is one)